PostHog LLM Analytics Alternatives in 2026: 6 Purpose-Built Tools

 | Gateway-first request analytics | Helicone | Fast OpenAI base URL swap | Hobby free, Pro $79/mo, Team $799/mo | Apache 2.0 |

-If you only read one row: pick FutureAGI when LLM analytics needs span-tree depth and integrated evals, Langfuse when self-hosted observability is the main requirement, and Mixpanel or Amplitude when product analytics dominates.
+If you only read one row: pick FutureAGI when your team ships an AI product and the analytics need to close back into the next deploy.
+Pick Langfuse when self-hosted observability is the main requirement and you’ll stitch the rest.
+Pick Mixpanel or Amplitude when product analytics dominates and the LLM is a minor surface.
 For deeper reads: see our LLM Observability Guide, the evaluation platform docs, and the traceAI tracing layer.

 Who PostHog is and where it stops